T.R.E. in the time of Edward the Confessor

 Anglia, is to an abbot who introduced the Benedictine Rule into the area,

-c.700.
-This dedication was frequently given to churches standing at
+at a Benedictine abbey in France.
+This dedication was frequently given to

 - All Saints.
 The dedication is to a festival which